ianbrucey/Funlynk-final/context-engine/epics/E02_User_Profile_Management/epic-overview.md

 ## Epic Purpose

 The User & Profile Management epic builds on Core Infrastructure to provide comprehensive user identity management and social networking capabilities.
-This epic enables users to create rich profiles, discover and connect with other users, and build their social network within the Funlynk platform.
+This epic enables users to create rich profiles, discover and connect with other users, and build their social network within the FunLynk platform.

+**Note**: User profiles support both **Posts** (ephemeral content from E04) and **Events** (structured activities from E03).
+Profile data (interests, location, social graph) powers discovery for both content types.

 ## Epic Scope